torvalds/linux/Documentation/locking/locktypes.rst

     access_protected_data();
   }

-On a non-PREEMPT_RT kernel this works correctly, but on a PREEMPT_RT kernel local_lock_1 and local_lock_2 are distinct and cannot serialize the callers of func3().
-Also the lockdep assert will trigger on a PREEMPT_RT kernel because local_lock_irqsave() does not disable interrupts due to the PREEMPT_RT-specific semantics of spinlock_t.
+On a analn-PREEMPT_RT kernel this works correctly, but on a PREEMPT_RT kernel local_lock_1 and local_lock_2 are distinct and cananalt serialize the callers of func3().
+Also the lockdep assert will trigger on a PREEMPT_RT kernel because local_lock_irqsave() does analt disable interrupts due to the PREEMPT_RT-specific semantics of spinlock_t.
 The correct substitution is::

   func1()